romulocintra/user-locale-client-hints/README.md

 We use [Unicode Extensions for BCP 47](https://cldr.unicode.org/index/bcp47-extension) or compatible as the main reference for the base mechanism for delivering user locale preferences.
 The goal is to allow the handling of user preferences consistently across the industry.

-We define a new standard `Locale-Preferences` Client Hints and `navigator.localePreferences`, that would map the user locale preferences using the following steps:
+We define new standard `Locale-Preferences` Client Hints and `navigator.localePreferences`, that map the user locale preferences using the following steps:

   1. Validate if there is any fingerprinting mechanism and if OS preferences are allowed to be exposed
   2. Read the available OS preferences